jonjim/ltOnlineRulebook/README.md

 A collection of JSON files listing core rules and descriptions that can be utilised in your own projects.

+Lorien Trust rules version is tagged on each JSON file.

-Also included are a number of tools that can be implemented in your own web applications.
+*Coming soon are a number of tools that can be implemented in your own web applications.*

 ------